 Major Barraco started his career in Corrections with the Lee County Sheriff’s Office in October of 1989.
 During his time in the Corrections Bureau he has held many positions and worked his way through the ranks to include his present position as the Downtown Site Commander.
 In this position Major Barraco oversees many units involving the everyday operations of the Main Downtown Jail and Court Operations.
 He is also a certified Florida Model Jail Standards Inspector.

 Major Barraco is also married and has two teenage children which is an integral part of his personal life.

 Colonel Thomas W. Ellegood joined the Lee County Sheriff’s Office in 1990 and is a second generation member of the agency following his father (retired).
-Thomas holds both a Florida Corrections as well as Law Enforcement certification and has been assigned to the Bureau of Corrections his entire career.
+Thomas holds both a Florida Corrections as well as Law Enforcement certification and has been assigned to both Bureaus and is currently assigned to the Law Enforcement Bureau.
 Thomas has advanced through the ranks and has held a wide variety of positions giving him a well rounded education and experience.
-He is one of a small number of members who has received certification as a Certified Jail Manager with the American Jail Association.

 His wife who is also a member of the Lee County Sheriff’s Office and his daughter are instrumental to his success, both personal and professional.

 Outside of his professional interests, he fishes, boats, and enjoys time with family, close friends and the family dog.

 Lee County Sheriff’s Office allows him to bring his training and

 experience in law enforcement and the practice of law to an agency

 steeped in the tradition of excellence and integrity.

 Before joining the Sheriff’s Office, Director Holloway practiced as a trial attorney in Lee and Collier Counties, a career that followed over two decades experience as a police officer and detective, culminating with his retirement from the City of Naples Police and Emergency Services Department.